1/29/2025

 Chief Financial Officer

-There's very, we're, we're not modeling a whole lot of recovery on this, Chris.
-I mean, the unfortunate fact is, I mean, if you look at the charge offs, the core charge off that we reported, I mean, there was significant charge offs in the quarter on the book.
-In addition to the charge we took to move it to fair market value.
-So our, our intention is to get out of this portfolio as soon as possible, which is part why we went ahead and moved it to help for sale.
-So that's unlikely to result in a big recovery on that charge, maybe a small amount, but not something that we're necessarily counting on.
-While we're going through that process, there will still be some income on the portfolio though.
-So it's not to say that, you know, it's sitting there in help for sale earning us zero.
-But we're not, we're not assuming a big portion of that twenty million dollar fair market value adjustment comes back.
+We're not modeling a whole lot of recovery on this, Chris.
+I mean, the unfortunate fact is, I mean, if you look at the charge-offs, the core charge-offs that we reported, I mean, there were significant charge offs, uh, in the quarter on the book, in addition to the charge we took to move it to fair market value.
+So our, um, our intention is to get out of this portfolio, um, as soon as possible, which is part of why we went ahead and moved it to help for sale.
+Um, so that's unlikely to, uh, result in a big recovery on that charge, maybe a small amount, um, but not something that we're necessarily counting on.
+While we're going through that process, there will still be some income on the portfolio, though.
+So it's not to say that it's sitting there in hell for sale earning us zero, but we're not assuming a big portion of that $20 million fair market value adjustment comes back.

 speaker